 I love pesto.
 In all colors and flavors.
 Year-round.
 It’s fragrant, colorful, easy to make, versatile and healthy.
-It makes a delicious pasta sauce, but also a great spread on crusty bread or in sandwiches.
+This sun-dried tomato pesto makes a delicious pasta sauce, but also a great spread on crusty bread or in sandwiches.
 I like to spread it on roasted fish or serve it with chicken.

 Traditional pesto originating from Genoa in Italy is green.
 Garlic, pine nuts, basil and Parmesan cheese get pounded together with a mortar and pestle and blended with olive oil.